 TeamCity can label (tag) sources of a particular build (automatically or manually) in your Version Control System.
-The list of applied labels and their application status is displayed on the Changes tab of the Build Results page.
+The list of applied labels and their application status is displayed on the Changes tab of Build Results.

 Automatic VCS labeling

-You can set TeamCity to label the sources of a build depending on the build status automatically.
-The process takes place in the background after the build finishes and does not affect the build status, which means that a labeling failure is not a standard notification event.
+You can set TeamCity to automatically label the sources of a build depending on the build status.
+Labeling is not a standard notification event — it takes place in the background after the build finishes and does not affect the build status.
 However, the users subscribed to notifications about failed builds of the current build configuration will be notified about a labeling failure.

 It is possible to override the labeling settings inherited from a template completely and apply different labels to different VCS roots.

-Note that if you change the VCS settings of a build configuration, they will be used for labeling only in the new builds.
+Note that if you change VCS settings of a labeled build configuration, they will be used for labeling only in the following new builds.

 "Moving" labels (a label with the same name for different builds, for example,